ankumar/architecture/README.md

 I believe our destination culture is Generative.
 I also feel that "we all kinda want it".
 So, I'm getting excited about what the future holds...

-I recommend that all ABL Tech managers and architects get a copy of this book and read through it.
+I recommend that all Tech managers & Architects get a copy of this book and read through it.

 ### Culture is not a set of beliefs, a set of actions